| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 Note also that round shaft component placed inside the round marrow

 cavity is not stable against rotational forces.
+Right side: Alloclassic total hip.
+The

 contact of the quadrilateral shaft component with the corticalis